hash2004/Near-Real-Time-ETL-JAVA-MYSQL/README.md

 - Designing and querying a multi-dimensional data warehouse to support OLAP.

 ## License
+This project is licensed under the [MIT License](https://opensource.org/license/MIT)- see the LICENSE file for details.

+## License
 This project is open-source and available under the MIT License.